bankroll-py/bankroll/README.md

   positions
 ```

-Run with `-h` to see all options:
+Run with `--help` to see all options:

 ```
-python -m bankroll -h
+python -m bankroll -help
 ```

 ## Interactive Brokers